Vance Trimble: Career

 During the American Great Depression, Trimble worked wherever he could write.
 He maintained two to three newspaper jobs around the Seminole and Maud area, but only for a limited amount of time.
 Eventually, Trimble and his wife took to the road to find him a newspaper job.
 Along the way Trimble would repair typewriters, adding machines, and cash registers for money.
 After a year and a half, Trimble got jobs in Muskogee, Tulsa, and Okmulgee.
 The dailies he worked for include the Seminole Morning News, the Seminole Producer, the Okmulgee Times and the Muskogee Phoenix.
 Trimble also worked as financial editor of the Tulsa Tribune, and as editor of the Maud Enterprise.
 After being fired for joining the Newspaper Guild, Trimble went to work for The Beaumont Enterprise and The Port Arthur News in Texas.

 In 1939, Trimble joined Scripps Howard as a copy editor for the Houston Press.
 Within six months, he was promoted to city editor.
 During World War II, he was assigned to the Army Signal Corps and served as editor of Camp Beale base's newspaper near Marysville, California, for two years.
 Thereafter, he and his family returned to Houston, "where he had a new home built on a small lot."
 He was appointed managing editor of the Press in 1950.

 In 1955, Trimble was transferred to the Scripps Howard National Bureau in Washington, D.C. as night editor.
 He found this role to be duller than his previous job in Houston and decided to look for stories to investigate outside of his normal requirements.
 He came across a book by Raymond Clapper about nepotism in the United States Congress that had been published thirty years prior.
 After looking into current payrolls, he found that around twenty percent of Congress had family members on their payroll.
 Following its publication in The Washington Daily News, Trimble had a daily story for six months.
 As a result, then-Senate Majority Leader Lyndon Johnson decided to open up the payroll records of the U.S. Senate to bring them up to date.

 As a result of his work, Trimble was awarded the 1960 Pulitzer Prize for National Reporting, the Sigma Delta Chi Award for Washington coverage, and the Raymond Clapper Memorial Award – referred to as the "triple crown".
 Trimble remained in Washington until 1963, when he was appointed editor of The Kentucky Post, a regional edition of The Cincinnati Post based in Covington, Kentucky.
 He drastically improved the paper during his time as editor.
 Two of his greatest mentors in the newspaper business were Walker Stone and Paul Miller.
 Trimble served at The Kentucky Post until 1979.

+Trimble appeared on the CBS television program, I've Got a Secret, on the May 4, 1960 episode.
+His secret was "We all won Pulitzer Prizes this week."